Trahloc/Misc/zeroth_law_pkg/frameworks/python/ZerothLawAIFramework.py313.md

 2.  **Data-Driven Testing (DDT) Efficiency**: **Require** leveraging DDT techniques, primarily using `pytest.mark.parametrize`, when testing the same logic path against multiple input/output variations.
 Separate test data from test logic for clarity and maintainability, especially for complex inputs (see Section [4.2](#42-data-driven-testing-ddt-practices)).
 This complements TDD by efficiently handling variations.
 (Verification relies on test structure analysis, potentially a future ZLT feature).
 3.  **Single Responsibility & Clear API Boundaries**: Keep components focused on one reason to change, making them easier to test and reason about via TDD/DDT.
 Expose minimal necessary interfaces via `__init__.py` (managed by `autoinit` if desired).
 Isolation simplifies AI reasoning and independent refinement.
 (Partially assessed via complexity/size metrics).
 4.  **First Principles Simplicity**: Solve problems directly with minimal complexity, driven by the need to pass the current test. **Prefer** clear Python 3.13+ features over intricate abstractions.
 Minimalism reduces error surface and boosts AI refactoring confidence within the TDD cycle.
 (Assessed via complexity/size metrics).
+5.  **Minimize Backslash Escape Fragility**: **Strongly prefer** methods that avoid complex backslash (`\\`) escaping, especially when dealing with text parsing (e.g., command-line help output) or regular expressions that need to pass through the AI-Tool-File-Python toolchain.
+Backslashes are highly prone to misinterpretation or corruption at various layers (AI generation, tool application, shell interaction, file encoding, Python string literals, regex engine parsing). **Favor** procedural parsing (string methods, loops, conditional logic based on indentation or simple markers) over intricate regex patterns requiring heavy escaping.
+While standard escapes like `\\n` or `\\t` are acceptable, avoid relying on complex sequences (e.g., excessive escaping of regex metacharacters) where simpler, more direct parsing logic can achieve the same result.
+(Verification via code review and analysis of parsing logic complexity, potentially a future ZLT check).
-5.  **Leverage Existing Libraries (Configured Enforcement & No Reinvention)**:
+6.  **Leverage Existing Libraries (Configured Enforcement & No Reinvention)**:
-    *   Utilize stable, well-maintained PyPI packages compatible with Python 3.13+ (`poetry` managed).
+    *   Utilize stable, well-maintained PyPI packages compatible with Python 3.13+ (`uv` managed).
 Treat vetted libraries as reliable components.
     *   **Configure standard tools** (`ruff`, `mypy`, `pytest`, `pylint`) via `pyproject.toml` according to ZLF specifications.
 Passing checks from these **configured tools currently serves as the primary enforcement mechanism** for corresponding ZLF principles.
 These tools act as essential "consultants" providing automated feedback, orchestrated ideally by ZLT.
     *   **Strictly forbid** modifying the internal behavior of third-party libraries at runtime (monkey-patching).
 Interact only via documented public APIs.
     *   **No Reinvention:** Do not reimplement functionality already provided by the Python standard library or mandated tools unless absolutely necessary and justified by tests.
 Custom checks (e.g., AST analysis within ZLT) require strong justification if a core ZLF principle cannot be measured by standard tooling.
-6.  **Don't Repeat Yourself (DRY)**: During the Refactor step of TDD, consolidate logic identified via testing or analysis (`pylint R0801`).
+7.  **Don't Repeat Yourself (DRY)**: During the Refactor step of TDD, consolidate logic identified via testing or analysis (`pylint R0801`).
 Eliminate duplication to reduce debt and ensure consistent updates.
 Apply DRY to test code as well (aided by DDT).
 (Enforced via `pylint R0801` check by ZLT).
-7.  **Self-Documenting Code & Explicit Rationale**:
+8.  **Self-Documenting Code & Explicit Rationale**:
     *   Use descriptive names (`what`).
 Code clarity is paramount for AI comprehension.
     *   Employ docstrings/comments to explain the *why* (rationale, context) only for **non-obvious logic**.
 Assume an AI reader understands Python 3.13+ syntax.
     *   **Triggers for Rationale Comments:** Add comments when the code implements: (a) Workarounds for external library issues, (b) Logic chosen after other attempts failed (documenting the dead-end), (c) Complex algorithms/state management deviating significantly from simple approaches.
 The goal is to prevent future AI developers from repeating exploration or encountering the same pitfalls.
     *   Documentation follows implementation within the TDD cycle.
 (Partially enforced via `ruff D` rules by ZLT).
-8.  **Consistent Style & Idiomatic Usage**: Apply uniform coding style enforced by `ruff format` (project config) and `ruff check`, along with modern type hints (Python 3.13+) and idioms.
+9.  **Consistent Style & Idiomatic Usage**: Apply uniform coding style enforced by `ruff format` (project config) and `ruff check`, along with modern type hints (Python 3.13+) and idioms.
 Style checks are a core part of the automated feedback loop, executed by ZLT.
-9.  **Comprehensive Testing & Automation (Inherent via TDD/DDT)**: TDD/DDT naturally produce high test coverage for correctness and regression prevention.
+10. **Comprehensive Testing & Automation (Inherent via TDD/DDT)**: TDD/DDT naturally produce high test coverage for correctness and regression prevention.
 Automate checks (`ruff`, `mypy`, `pylint R0801`, `pytest`, potentially fuzzers) via `pre-commit` and CI, ideally orchestrated by ZLT as essential, non-negotiable feedback mechanisms supporting the AI developer's workflow.
 (Enforced via tool execution by ZLT).
-10. **Explicit Error Handling & Reliable Resource Management**: Design tests that cover expected error conditions.
+11. **Explicit Error Handling & Reliable Resource Management**: Design tests that cover expected error conditions.
 Implement specific exception handling and ensure resources (files, connections, locks) are reliably released via context managers (`with`) or `try...finally`, verified by tests covering success and failure paths.
 (Enforced via `pytest` results and specific `ruff` rules by ZLT).
-11. **AI-Led Continuous Refactoring (TDD Refactor Step Scope)**:
+12. **AI-Led Continuous Refactoring (TDD Refactor Step Scope)**:
     *   Embrace code evolution within the **Refactor** step of the TDD cycle.
     *   **Baseline (Mandatory):** Clean up code added/modified in the Green step to meet all static analysis requirements (`ruff`, `mypy`, `pylint R0801`), format correctly, and adhere to clarity/simplicity principles (Principles #4, #8).
     *   **Incremental Improvement:** Proactively make immediate, localized improvements (simplify conditions, improve names, apply Python 3.13 idioms, extract small helpers) related to the code just touched.
     *   **Larger Refactoring:** Identify opportunities for significant architectural refactoring but typically defer implementation.
 Add ideas to `REFINEMENT IDEAS` (Section [5.3](#53-footer)) or initiate a *new* TDD cycle specifically for that refactoring, driven by new tests proving its value.
 The AI **should** prioritize completing the current cycle cleanly over attempting deep refactoring mid-cycle.
-12. **Design for Concurrency Safety (When Required & Testable)**: If concurrency is needed, use TDD to drive the design.
+13. **Design for Concurrency Safety (When Required & Testable)**: If concurrency is needed, use TDD to drive the design.
 Write tests that attempt to expose potential race conditions or safety issues (acknowledging difficulty).
 Implement solutions using appropriate mechanisms (e.g., `asyncio`, `threading`) driven by tests.
 Protect shared state with synchronization primitives.
 Prevent race conditions and document the concurrency model.
 (See Section [4.9](#49-concurrency-and-resource-management)).
 (Verification relies on test results and potentially specialized concurrency analysis tools, future ZLT scope).
-13. **Adhere to Filesystem Standards (XDG & Tooling Configuration)**:
+14. **Adhere to Filesystem Standards (XDG & Tooling Configuration)**:
     *   **Runtime:** Applications **must** store user-specific files according to the XDG Base Directory Specification (using environment variables like `$XDG_CONFIG_HOME`).
 Write tests verifying correct file placement.
     *   **Tooling:** Development/CI tooling **must**, where configurable, be set up to use XDG-compliant directories for caches/config, enforced via `pyproject.toml` and only rely on environment variables as a last resort.
 (Verification via configuration checks, potentially by ZLT).
-14. **Input Robustness (Where Applicable)**: Modules processing complex or untrusted external data (e.g., parsers, network handlers) **must** demonstrate resilience against malformed or unexpected inputs.
+15. **Input Robustness (Where Applicable)**: Modules processing complex or untrusted external data (e.g., parsers, network handlers) **must** demonstrate resilience against malformed or unexpected inputs.
 (Enforced via fuzz testing orchestrated by ZLT, see Section [4.X](#4x-input-robustness-verification-via-fuzz-testing) - *To be added*).

 ---